aspose-tasks/Aspose.Tasks-API-References/english/net/aspose.tasks/asn/levelingdelay/_index.md

 ### Examples

-Shows how to read/write Asn.Delay, Asn.LevelingDelay, and Asn.LevelingDelayFormat properties.
+Shows how to read/write Asn.Delay and Asn.LevelingDelay properties.

 ```csharp
 var project = new Project();